 Turnitin reports can be confusing if you do not know how to interpret them, but there is a systematic way of looking at them to help you understand the information they contain.

 A Note on Similarity Index: The Academic Skills Center does not advise students or faculty to aim for a specific similarity index in a Turnitin (TII) report.
-Because TII will flag properly cited material, a high similarity percentage does not always indicate plagiarism.Similarly, a paper with a low similarity index can still have strings of text that have been improperly cited.
+Because TII will flag properly cited material, a high similarity percentage does not always indicate plagiarism.Similarly, a paper with a low similarity index can still have strings of text that have been improperly cited or improperly paraphrased.
 Instead of focusing on reaching a certain percentage, students and faculty can use the TII report as a means to discuss how to properly credit sources and paraphrase scholarly material, reviewing the results match by match.

 As stated in the Turnitin student user guide (2006), "papers submitted to Turnitin are compared against billions of internet documents, an archived copy of the internet, our local databases of submitted student papers, and a database of periodicals, journals, & publications" (p.
 7).
 The percentage provided here is based on your essay's overall similarity to these documents.